rkalaniNV/Automodel/docs/model-coverage/index.md

-# Model Coverage
+# About NeMo Automodel Model Coverage

-Comprehensive overview of model architectures and checkpoints supported by NeMo Automodel for fine-tuning and training.
+Discover which model architectures and checkpoints you can immediately fine-tune and train with NeMo Automodel.

 ## Overview